TinaBeee/Cryptocurrencies/README.md

-# Unsupervised Machine Learning / Clustering on cryptocurrency dataset
+# Unsupervised Machine Learning / Clustering cryptocurrency dataset
 Cleaning of a cryptocurrency dataset to perform and visualize clustering using Principal Component Analysis, K-means

 ## Resources